-We had 70 franchise stores as of December 31, 2022, all of which are operated by independent operators with whom Tim Hortons China entered into franchise agreements.
-Under these franchise agreements, Tim Hortons China will receive monthly payments from the sub-franchisees, which are a percentage of the sub-franchised restaurant's gross sales.
-In 2020, 2021 and 2022, revenue attributable to such sub-franchisees accounted for approximately 0.4%, 0.3% and 0.5% of our total revenues, respectively.
+We had 283 franchise stores as of December 31, 2023, all of which are operated by independent operators with whom Tim Hortons China entered into franchise agreements.
+Under these franchise agreements, Tim Hortons China will receive monthly payments from the sub-franchisees, which are a percentage of the sub-franchised restaurant's gross sales, in addition to the revenue we generate from other franchise support activities.
+In 2021, 2022 and 2023, revenue attributable to such sub-franchisees accounted for approximately 1.8%, 2.3% and 5.2% of our total revenues, respectively.
 Our future prospects depend on (i) our ability to attract new sub-franchisees that meet our criteria and (ii) the willingness and ability of sub-franchisees to open stores in existing and new markets.
-We may be unable to identify sub-franchisees who meet our criteria, or if we identify such sub- franchisees, they may not successfully implement their expansion plans.
+We may be unable to identify sub-franchisees who meet our criteria, or if we identify such sub-franchisees, they may not successfully implement their expansion plans.
 Furthermore, sub-franchisees may not be willing or able to renew their franchise agreements with us due to low sales volumes, high real estate costs or regulatory issues.
 If our sub-franchisees fail to renew their franchise agreements, our revenues attributable to such sub-franchisees may decrease, which in turn could materially and adversely affect our business and operating results.